Photography Tip: How to

 High-Definition videos?
 Do we need to be stuck with HD Camcorders?

-Do they also also take nice videos?
+Do they also take nice videos?

 Here is what I have